markashleybell/markashleybell.com/posts/revo-superconnect-review.md

 * The volume wheel is on the right hand side of the unit, which will be inconvenient in some situations (like mine, where the position of the bedside table means that the control is pretty much inaccessible when lying in bed).

 * The remote control is pretty bulky and surprisingly heavy.
-You might actually find this a plus if—like me—you constantly knock lightweight things off of other things with... other things.
+You might actually find this a plus if—like me—you constantly knock lightweight things off of other things with… other things.

 * There are only three options for display brightness, and even the lowest brightness setting is still fairly bright.
 This doesn't bother me at all, but if you are sensitive to light in the room while trying to sleep, it might be a problem.